Italy's Renzi would like ex-ECB's Draghi to head Italy government: source

 “I would say that is one of our proposals,” said the source, who declined to be named.

-Fico opened the talks on Saturday.
+Fico opened the discussions on Saturday.
 Mattarella asked him to report back on Tuesday.

-Renzi has repeatedly said he does not want to talk about who should lead the next government at this stage, arguing that the parties need to agree on a policy pact first.
+Renzi, a former prime minister, has said he does not want to talk about who should lead the next government at this stage, arguing that the parties need to agree on a policy pact first.

 “Any effort today to fuel a discussion about Draghi is offensive to Draghi and above all to the president of the republic,” Renzi said in an interview published on Sunday with Corriere della Sera.

-Reporting by Crispian Balmer, Giselda Vagnoni, Francesca Landini; Editing by Catherine Evans
+Reporting by Crispian Balmer, Giselda Vagnoni, Francesca Landini and Giuseppe Fonte; Editing by Catherine Evans, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.